josherrickson/stata2/stata_markdown/06-mixed-models.md

 - Different scales of predictors.
 For example, salary (in dollars) and number of children.
 The scales are drastically different which can cause issues.
 Try re-scaling any variables on extreme scales (you can do this with `egen scaledvar = std(origvar)`).
-This will affect interpretation (the estimated coefficient will be the average predicted change with a on standard deviation increase in the predictor) but not the overall model fit.
+This will affect interpretation (the estimated coefficient will be the average predicted change with a one standard deviation increase in the predictor) but not the overall model fit.
 - High correlation can cause this.
 Check correlations (`pwcorr` or `corr`) between your predictors (including any categorical variables) and if you find a highly correlated pair, try removing one.
 - If the iteration keeps running (as opposed to ending and complaining about lack of convergence), try passing the option `emiterate(#)` with a few